esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 - What are the common different types of diagnostic imaging?
 - What sorts of computational challenges do they present?
+- How is raw data from a machine transformed to make an image?

 ::::::::::::::::::::::::::::::::::::::::::::::::